-The job-oriented specialized programs have come into focus because of the demand for trained manpower at the entry level, which is too large for current B-schools to fulfill.
+The job-oriented specialized programs have come into focus because of the demand for trained manpower at the entry-level, which is too large for current B-schools to fulfil.
 Recently, many sector-focused institutes have been set up to fill this demand-supply gap.
 Some of these institutes are Institute of Finance, Banking and Insurance: Global Retail School, Mudra Institute of Communication Ahmedabad, IMS Pro-school etc. Many leading organizations have started such institutes.

 An MBA graduate will be faced with three options to choose from:

-- First option is to go through the traditional route of pursuing an MBA program;
+- The first option is to go through the traditional route of pursuing an MBA program;

-- Second option is to consider pursuing the job-oriented programs; and lastly,
+- The second option is to consider pursuing the job-oriented programs; and lastly,

-- Third option is to apply directly to the companies, but employability of an average graduate is very low.
+- The third option is to apply directly to the companies, but the employability of an average graduate is very low.

 So, the safest option is the second one, if you are not able to manage entry into an MBA program.
 One need not be an MBA to land a job in a reputed company.
 In order to start your career, a sector-oriented specialized program is good enough.
 As these job-oriented programs are of lesser duration, they save time and cost.
 And after gathering a few years of work experience, you can go for a general MBA that will make your future career path stronger.